cllx2112/Computing-work/README.md

 # You are not welcome go away
 _please_

  **Some story for Teachers day**

-LIYIJIA 1B
+-LIYIJIA 1B